AlfredMayhew/AtChem-tools/README.md

 Below is a description of a selection of functions defined within `AtChemTools/build_and_run.py` which can be imported into your python script using `from AtChemTools import build_and_run`, provided you have properly exported AtChemTools to PYTHONPATH.

 ### AtChemTools.build_and_run.write_config
-Alters the configuration files for a given AtChem2 run directory based on the function arguments.
+Alters the configuration files for a given AtChem2 model directory based on the function arguments.
 Will also produce the corresponding constraint files (if needed) in the required locations.
-- `atchem2_path` (str): The path to an AtChem2 directory for which the configuration files will be edited.
-This path should be to the root AtChem2 directory.
+- `model_path` (str): The path to an AtChem2 model directory for which the configuration files will be edited.
+This path should be to the model directory, e.g. "AtChem2/model/".
 - `initial_concs` (pd.Series = pd.Series()): A series of initial species concentrations.
 The index should be a sequence of species names present in the mechanism used, and values should be the corresponding starting concentrations for each species.
 - `spec_constrain` (pd.DataFrame = pd.DataFrame()): A dataframe of species constraints for use in the simulation.
 The index should be a time series in seconds, the columns should be names of each species that should be constrained, and the values correspond to the desired species concentration at each time.
 NaN can be used and will be removed for each species constraint prior to editing the configuration files.
 - `spec_constant` (pd.Series = pd.Series()): A series of species that should be held at constant concentration throughout the simulation.
 The index should be a sequence of species names present in the mechanism used, and values should be the corresponding constant concentrations for each species.